OpenBankingUK/conformance-dcr/README.md

 The [Dynamic Client Registration](https://openbanking.atlassian.net/wiki/spaces/DZ/pages/1078034771/Dynamic+Client+Registration+-+v3.2) APIs allow TPPs to register one or more clients with a
 ASPSPs in a manner that offers very low friction and removes hurdles and barriers to entry.
 The goal of the DCR Conformance Tool is to allow implementers of DCR to test a interface against the DCR standard.

+The supporting documentation assumes technical understanding of the Open Banking ecosystem and DCR.
+An introduction to the concepts is available via the [Open Banking Website](https://www.openbanking.org.uk/).